+Tea is a beverage made from the leaves of Camellia sinensis.
 Only after water, Tea is the most consumed beverage in the world.
 For over 5000 years it has played an unique role in history.
 It has brought people together and ripped people apart.
-It has made us feel better, think clearer, and comforted us when we needed it and affects us all – in body, mind and spirit.
-It has successfully been grown in regions all across the globe in both large scale plantations and in back yard gardens.
+It has made us feel better, think clearer, and comforted us when we needed it.
+It affects us all – in body, mind and spirit.
+Tea has successfully been grown in regions all across the globe in both large scale plantations and in back yard gardens.

 Tea can be grown outdoors in climate zones 7,8,9 and 10.
 It prefers warm, humid climates with adequate rainfall.
 In colder climates, of zone 6 and lower, tea can be grown during the dormant season in protected greenhouses, containers or even indoors – and outdoors during flushing season.

 Camellia Sinensis prefers well drained soil with organic matter and sufficient nutrients.
 Soil pH of 5-6 is suitable.
 For container culture, avoid bagged potting soils with a lot of peat moss.
 They do not drain well and can suffocate the roots.
 Supply a mix that is organic, has larger and smaller pieces of natural matter – sticks, barks, chips, etc. Miracle Grow Orchid Soil or Miracle Grow Garden Soil for Shrubs and Trees would be suitable container mixes.

 A balanced diet is required for growing Camellia sinensis and organic fertilizers are preferred over synthetic ones.

 Water – Humidity Requirements